 The aloes of all forces, shocks, and fears.

 Aloe was known in ancient times.
 In the time of Alexander the Great it was used to heal wounds, the ancient Greek historian Dioscorides in the first century AD believed it had been used since 2000 BC, while in the same century the ancient Romans, Juvenal and Pliny the Elder, mention the bitterness of the plant, as does Chaucer in Troilus and Cryseide, st. 159.
 In Shakespeare’s time, A. socotina, A. vulgaris, and other aloes were known as bitter purgatives.
-The name Aloe is taken from the Arabic name for the plant.
+The name, Aloe, is derived from the Arabic word alloeh meaning bitter and shiny substance and refers to the latex in the leaves .